barry-ha/Griduino/README.md

 1. Adafruit Ultimate GPS - https://www.adafruit.com/product/746
 1. Adafruit Barometric Sensor - https://www.adafruit.com/product/3966
 1. Speaker for voice or CW grid-crossings.
 The audio chain produces line-level output to a digital potentiometer DS1804 for volume control, and an LM386 audio amplifier to a built-in speaker.

+# Disclaimer

+The information provided is for general education and entertainment.
+We hope you learn from this and enjoy your hobbies in a safe manner with this new GPS information available at a glance.
+We take no responsibility for your assembly and construction, nor for how you use these devices.

+**Do not adjust Griduino while driving**.
+Keep your full attention on the road and the traffic around you.
+We can not be held responsible for any property or medical damages caused by these projects.
+You are advised to check your local laws and consult professionals for any project involving electricity, construction or assembly.
+You are advised to drive in a safe and legal manner, consistent with all local laws, safety rules and good common sense.

+You must accept that you and you alone are responsible for your safety and safety of others in any endeavor in which you engage.